Descanonge/neba/docs/source/datasets.rst

 .. note::

-   You may have noticed that plugins that depend on a optional packages are put in separate submodules.
-This helps with loading only the necessary modules in a simple manner.
+   Non-essential dependencies are loaded lazily as much as possible.
+This is why all xarray related plugins are put in their own submodule :mod:`.data.xarray` (that is not imported in the top-level `__init__`).

 Plugin interplay
 ================

 For the most part, plugins are made to be independent of each others, but it can be useful to have interplay.
-We have already seen some communications between plugins via abstract methods of the data managers like :meth:`~data_manager.DataManagerBase.get_source` or :meth:`~data_manager.DataManagerBase.get_data`.
+We have already seen some communications between plugins via abstract methods of the data manager like :meth:`.DataManagerBase.get_source` or :meth:`.DataManagerBase.get_data`.
+The same goes for parameters management: abstract methods are defined directly in the DataManagerBase, since they are necessary.

 We also have seen that plugins can inherit from abstract classes, such that it can be expected that they implement some specific methods: see :class:`loader.LoaderPluginAbstract`, :class:`writer.WriterPluginAbstract`,